bhauman/figwheel-main/docs/docs/compile_config.md

 `:optimizations` to be set to `:none`. `:none` is the default so it does not need to be specified in the configuration options map.

-As we noted before the `:none` level does not produce a single self contained compiled artifact, but rather creates an artifact that loads all of the seperately compiled namespaces.
+As we noted before the `:none` level does not produce a single self-contained compiled artifact, but rather creates an artifact that loads all of the seperately compiled namespaces.

 All the other levels (`:whitespace`, `:simple`, and `:advanced`) produce a single compiled artifact to the `:output-to` file.
-These are often used for producing your final deployable asset.
-When you use these optimizations settings.
+These are often used for producing your final deployable asset when you use these optimizations settings.

 The `:advanced` level provides absolutely amazing compression and